Highways and Transportation stream

 We are looking for candidates with the potential to become future senior managers.
 The selection process allows candidates to draw from experiences within their academic or working career.
 So you may be a recent graduate, or you may have workplace experience already.

-If you are due to graduate this summer you are eligible to apply if you are predicted a 2:1 or higher but please state your predicted grade clearly on the application form.
+You are eligible to apply if you are predicted a 2:1 or higher but please state your predicted grade clearly on the application form.

 Unfortunately, due to the vast numbers of applications we receive we are unable to accept applications from candidates who achieved a 2:2 or lower.